 We have a large selection of elegant, slow-growing evergreens.
 Specimen plants that can live for decades if not centuries, they will continue to delight future generations.

 Japanese White Pine cultivars are some of the best.
-They accent buildings and other structures wonderfully, and are not susceptible to any pest or insect problems that I know of.
-The foliage is grouped at the ends of the branches, forming something of a pipe brush shape.
+Wonderful accents for buildings or other structures, they are not susceptible to any pest or insect problems that I know of.
+The foliage is grouped at the ends of the branches, forming something of a pipe-brush shape.

 Then there's Gowdy Spruce, Silver Fir, Bristlecone Pine...

 These specialty evergreens all have three things in common: elegance, few problems, and very slow growth.
 This translates into a durable, beautiful evergreen that doesn't quickly outgrow its space and will provide many years of magnificent service.
 The ones we have here at Woodlawn are good-sized, and you won't need to wait for them to grow out of babyhood.